Hill Carrow

-Harvey Hill Carrow Jr. (born January 3, 1955) is an American-born sports tourism executive who has led the development of the sports tourism industry in the United States.
+Harvey Hill Carrow Jr. (born January 3, 1955) is an American sports tourism executive who has led the development of the sports tourism industry in the United States.
 He founded the National Association of Sports Commissions, now known as the Sports Events & Tourism Association, the national trade association for the sports tourism industry in the U.S. Carrow also founded the North Carolina Sports Association, the state trade association for the sports tourism industry in North Carolina.

-In addition, Carrow founded one of the earliest sports commissions in the country with the establishment of North Carolina Amateur Sports in 1983, an organization that continues today as the owner and operator of the largest multi-sport event in North Carolina, the State Games of North Carolina, one of the longest-running continuous state games programs in the U.S. Carrow founded those Games, developing the event and serving as the Executive Director for the initial Games in 1986.
+In addition, Carrow founded one of the earliest sports commissions in the country with the establishment of North Carolina Amateur Sports in 1983, an organization that continues today as the owner and operator of the largest multi-sport event in North Carolina, the State Games of North Carolina, one of the longest-running continuous state games programs in the U.S. Carrow founded those Games, developing the event and was the Executive Director for the initial Games in 1986.
 Business North Carolina magazine deemed Carrow, "a pro at promoting amateur sports."

 U.S. Masters Swimming President, Nadine Day, presents Ransom Arthur Award to Carrow at the 2014 U.S. Aquatic Sports National Convention in Jacksonville, Florida.

 A lifelong athlete in the sport of swimming, from collegiate competition at the University of North Carolina at Chapel Hill to U.S. Masters Swimming today, he was the recipient in 2014 of US Masters Swimming’s Ransom Arthur Award, the governing body’s highest award, often equated to the lifetime achievement award for the sport.

-His sports tourism leadership record includes serving as chairman or president for national and international events from 1986 to present including the 1987 U.S. Olympic Festival, an event of the United States Olympic Committee often referred to as “America’s Olympics” and the second largest event in the southeastern U.S. (behind the Atlanta 1996 Summer Olympics).
+His sports tourism leadership record includes being chairman or president for national and international events from 1986 to present including the 1987 U.S. Olympic Festival, an event of the United States Olympic Committee often referred to as “America’s Olympics” and the second largest event in the southeastern U.S. (behind the Atlanta 1996 Summer Olympics).

 He is co-author of the 1987 U.S. Olympic Festival book.

-Carrow serves as CEO of the Triangle Sports Commission, the regional sports commission for the Raleigh, Durham, Chapel Hill, and Cary area of North Carolina.
+Carrow is CEO of the Triangle Sports Commission, the regional sports commission for the Raleigh, Durham, Chapel Hill, and Cary area of North Carolina.

 In this capacity he was responsible for the recruitment of USA Baseball, the sport governing body for Baseball in the U.S., to North Carolina from Arizona and leading the $13 million development of the USA Baseball National Training Complex and Headquarters in Cary and Durham, NC.